What You’ll Learn 🎯

 Roving response SISO modal test

-The hammer is always exciting the structure in the same DOF position (Node ID, Direction and Sign).
-Now the acceleration sensor is moved to different DOFs.
-The disadvantage of this setup is, that the mass of the acceleration sensor changes the structure differently in every point, therefore, influences the measurement (this effect is called mass loading).
-Also between each measurement, the sensor has to be mounted again, which results in a little more work than when using a roving hammer setup.
+The hammer always excites the structure at the same DOF position (Node ID, Direction, and Sign).
+In this setup, the acceleration sensor is moved to different DOFs.
+A disadvantage of this approach is that the mass of the acceleration sensor alters the structure differently at each point, thereby influencing the measurement — a phenomenon known as mass loading.
+Additionally, the sensor must be re-mounted for each measurement, which involves more effort compared to a roving hammer setup.

-An advantage of using roving response testing is e.g. if it is difficult to impact the structure at all DOFs.
+An advantage of using roving response testing is that it can be useful when it is difficult to impact the structure at all DOFs.

 Shaker

-Modal shakers are types of vibration shakers used to excite large or complex structures and to achieve high-quality modal data.
-In comparison to modal hammers, modal shakers have the ability to excite the structure in a broader frequency range, and with many different signal types, best suited for different structures and ideal for accurate test results.
-Shaker tests are often used for critical structures and when extended analysis is required.
-Shaker testing often use a large group of response sensors.
+Modal shakers are a type of vibration shaker used to excite large or complex structures and obtain high-quality modal data.
+Compared to modal hammers, modal shakers can excite a structure over a broader frequency range and with various signal types, making them ideal for different structural characteristics and more accurate test results.
+Shaker tests are typically employed for critical structures or when extended analysis is required.
+These tests often involve a large group of response sensors.

-The channel setup of a SIMO shaker modal test is shown below:
+TThe channel setup for a SIMO shaker modal test is shown below:

 MIMO shaker setup

-The channel setup of a MIMO shaker modal test is shown below:
+The channel setup for a MIMO shaker modal test is shown below:

 Shaker externally controlled

-If the shaker is externally controlled, Dewesoft offers Burst mode (triggered acquisition) or Continuous mode (free-run acquisition):
+If the shaker is externally controlled, Dewesoft offers two options: Burst Mode (triggered acquisition) and Continuous Mode (free-run acquisition).

 Continuous shaker excitation type

-In Continuous mode spectra are calculated continuously as data are acquired throughout the measurement.
-A list of time weighting FFT windows for continuous signals are supported, and the calculated spectra can be set to overlap in time by specifying the Signal overlap parameter.
+In Continuous Mode, spectra are calculated continuously as data are acquired throughout the measurement.
+A list of time-weighting FFT windows for continuous signals is supported, and the calculated spectra can overlap in time by specifying the Signal Overlap parameter.

-The calculation runs to the end of the measurement, but it can also be stopped automatically after a user-defined number of spectra by Checking on the ‘Stop after’ parameter under FRF settings, and specifying a number of averages.
+The calculation runs until the end of the measurement, but it can also be stopped automatically after a user-defined number of spectra by enabling the ‘Stop After’ parameter under the FRF settings and specifying the desired number of averages.

 Burst shaker excitation type

-In Burst mode the calculation of each spectrum is triggered by the externally controlled excitation signal.
-When the excitation input signal exceeds the Trigger level a new spectrum will be calculated.
-Depending on the ramp-up burst time, a Pre-trigger can be adjusted to ensure the FFT block of time samples, used for a spectrum, includes the entire burst.
+In Burst mode, the calculation of each spectrum is triggered by an externally controlled excitation signal.
+When the excitation input signal exceeds the trigger level, a new spectrum is calculated.
+Depending on the ramp-up burst time, a pre-trigger can be adjusted to ensure that the FFT block of time samples used for the spectrum includes the entire burst.

-Time window functions for burst random signals are supported together with related user-defined window parameters.
-With triggered spectrum calculation Signal overlap is disabled since it is controlled by the trigger.
+Time window functions for burst random signals are supported, along with related user-defined window parameters.
+With triggered spectrum calculation, signal overlap is disabled because it is controlled by the trigger.

 Shaker controlled by Dewesoft analog output

-If the shaker is controlled with Dewesoft AO, we support Continuous random, Burst random and Sine sweep generator output excitation signals.
-AO is an abbreviation for Analog Output.
-All the settings for the function generator can be done directly in the Modal test setup.
+If the shaker is controlled using Dewesoft AO, we support continuous random, burst random, and sine sweep generator output excitation signals.
+AO stands for Analog Output.
+All function generator settings can be configured directly in the Modal Test setup.

-For all Waveform types the AO soft start and soft stop times can be set.
-The soft start/stop times define the duration of half-sine leading and trailing gain tapers.
-The measurements will be calculated after the leading taper and before the trailing taper, except for triggered calculations when using Burst random.
+For all waveform types, the AO soft start and soft stop times can be configured.
+These soft start/stop times define the duration of half-sine leading and trailing gain tapers.
+Measurements will be calculated after the leading taper and before the trailing taper—except for triggered calculations when using burst random.

-In the Excitation channels table the Dewesoft AO channels to use must be selected, and their output voltage target amplitudes must be set.
-The Dewesoft output channels will have the defined voltage target amplitude over all frequencies.
+In the Excitation Channels table, the Dewesoft AO channels to be used must be selected, and their target output voltage amplitudes must be specified.
+The Dewesoft output channels will maintain the defined voltage amplitude across all frequencies.

 Continuous random waveform

-By selecting the Waveform type Continuous random, AO channels will output continuous random noise.
-The random noise will have a frequency Bandwidth equal to the Nyquist frequency of the DAQ device's sample rate, where the Nyquist frequency is given by:
+By selecting the Waveform Type: Continuous Random, the AO channels will output continuous random noise.
+This random noise will have a frequency bandwidth equal to the Nyquist frequency of the DAQ device’s sample rate, where the Nyquist frequency is defined as:

 Burst random waveform

-With Burst random Waveform type, the AO channels will output bursts of random signals with a user-defined burst length.
-The burst length (between the AO soft start and stop times) is set by the Excitation duration parameter.
-The excitation duration is specified in percent of the FFT time block length used for each spectrum:
+With the Burst Random waveform type, the AO channels will output bursts of random signals with a user-defined burst length.
+This burst length—occurring between the AO soft start and stop times—is set by the Excitation Duration parameter.
+The excitation duration is specified as a percentage of the FFT time block length used for each spectrum:

-Note: For minimum spectral leakage, remember to limit the Excitation duration enough to have room for the AO soft start/stop times in the FFT time blocks.
-Also, make sure the Pre-trigger is set such that the FFT time block includes the entire burst - from the beginning of AO soft start to the end of the AO soft stop:
+Note: To minimize spectral leakage, ensure the Excitation Duration is short enough to leave room for the AO soft start and stop times within the FFT time block.
+Additionally, make sure the Pre-trigger is configured so that the FFT time block captures the entire burst—from the beginning of the AO soft start to the end of the AO soft stop.

 Sine sweep waveform

-The Sine sweep waveform outputs a sinusoidal signal that sweeps in frequency from Start freq. to Stop freq. over a specified Sweep time or with a specified Sweep rate.
-The frequency sweeping will begin after the AO soft start time and end before the AO soft stop time.
+The Sine Sweep waveform outputs a sinusoidal signal that sweeps in frequency from the Start Frequency to the Stop Frequency over a specified Sweep Time or at a defined Sweep Rate.
+The frequency sweep begins after the AO soft start time and ends before the AO soft stop time.

-Swept sine testing will typically provide great coherence between input and output, and the total input force to the structure can be kept relatively low since only one frequency is excited at the time.
+Swept sine testing typically provides excellent coherence between input and output.
+Additionally, the total input force applied to the structure can remain relatively low, as only one frequency is excited at a time.

-When using Sine sweep with multiple shakers, multiple sinusoidal sweeps have to be measured to be able to un-correlate the multiple input excitation signals.
-To be able to distinguish between the multiple excitation signals, the excitation pattern has to be different between the sweep runs.
+When using Sine Sweep with multiple shakers, multiple sinusoidal sweeps must be performed to uncorrelate the input excitation signals.
+To distinguish between the multiple excitation sources, the excitation pattern must vary between sweep runs.

-In order to un-correlate the excitation signals, at least the same number of sweep runs as the number of included AO channels must be used.
-The multiple phase profiles should be as different as possible to get best results.
+To successfully uncorrelate the excitation signals, the number of sweep runs must be at least equal to the number of AO channels used.
+The phase profiles for each sweep should differ as much as possible to ensure optimal results.

-The measurements are averaged over all sweep runs, hereby measured data from all phase profiles are used for the spectral results.
+The measurements are averaged across all sweep runs, meaning data from each phase profile contributes to the final spectral results.

-No phase profiles need to be configured for the random waveform types, since the excitation patterns between AO channels already change by the independent noise signals
+No phase profiles need to be configured for random waveform types, as the excitation patterns between AO channels vary naturally due to the independent noise signals.

-You should ensure that the sweep is slow enough because the FFT needs some time T for calculation (dependent on the number of lines, resolution). .
-The settings for the Dewesoft AO signals are the same as under the Function Generator module.
+Ensure that the sweep is sufficiently slow, since the FFT requires a specific time T for calculation, which depends on the number of lines and the desired resolution.
+The settings for Dewesoft AO signals are the same as those used in the Function Generator module.

-When you switch to Measure mode or press the Store button, the sweep will start.
+When you switch to Measure mode or press the Store button, the sweep will begin.

-When using a sine sweep, as the sweep moves through the frequencies, the graph data will be updated.
-Putting the AO/Freq channel on a separate display is a good way to show the current frequency.
+When using a sine sweep, the graph data updates continuously as the sweep progresses through the frequency range.
+Displaying the AO/Freq channel in a separate window is an effective way to show the current frequency.

-The picture above shows two 2D graph instruments with transfer functions 2-1 and 3-1 (amplitude on top and the phase below) during a sweep.
-The left side is already calculated while the right side is ongoing.
+The picture above shows two 2D graph instruments displaying transfer functions 2–1 and 3–1, with amplitude on the top and phase below, during a sweep.
+The left side has already been calculated, while the right side is still in progress.

 ODS - operating deflection shapes

-Operating Deflection Shapes (ODS) is a simple way to do dynamic analysis and see how a machine or a structure moves within its operational conditions.
-ODS tests have no applied artificial forces and only response vibration signals are measured.
+Operating Deflection Shapes (ODS) provide a straightforward method for performing dynamic analysis and visualizing how a machine or structure behaves under actual operating conditions.
+ODS testing does not involve any applied artificial forces—only the response vibration signals are measured.

 Time ODS - used by adding a separate Time ODS module to your DewesoftX setup.